 - You don’t like the residue CBD leaves in your mouth

 - You do not like to ingest anything that is non-prescription

 Or for any other reason.
 When you take CBD by mouth or by vape, you end up losing some of it through the digestive process.
 This is why we usually recommend that you take it sublingually, under your tongue.
-However, CBD salves, balms, or tinctures will go straight to the source of the pain and start soaking in.
-You will effectively receive more nutrients, faster than you might gain relief from an internal CBD product.
+However, CBD salves, balms, or tinctures will start soaking in.
+You will effectively receive more nutrients, faster than from an internal CBD product.